benmvp/slides/2018/reactathon/why-react.md

 (Right after luch, no napping!)

 NOTES:
-- Luckily for us we've got a number of speakers today with a lot of opinions!
+- Luckily for us even though React is unopinionated, we've got a number of speakers today with a lot of opinions!
-- I work with Joe at Eventbrite, he's gonna share several different ways to style our React components and tradeoffs
+- I work with Joe at Eventbrite, he's gonna share several different ways to style our React components and their tradeoffs

 /////